artiqox/artiqox/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `indocoind` for your own use.
+You can ignore this section if you are building `artiqoxd` for your own use.

-indocoind/indocoin-cli binaries are not included in the Indocoin-Qt.app bundle.
+artiqoxd/artiqox-cli binaries are not included in the Artiqox-Qt.app bundle.

-If you are building `indocoind` or `Indocoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `artiqoxd` or `Artiqox-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: